Serbia in the Eurovision Song Contest 2015: Final

-Three songs competed during the national final which consisted of two shows, which took place at the studios of RTS in Košutnjak, Belgrade on 14 and 15 February 2015.
-Both shows were broadcast on RTS1, RTS HD and RTS Sat as well as streamed online via the broadcaster's website rts.rs.
-The first show was an introductory show, hosted by Dragana Kosjerina, where each of the three competing artists performed well-known songs and determined the running order of the second show.
-The second show, hosted by Maja Nikolić and also streamed online via the official Eurovision Song Contest website eurovision.tv, featured the three artists performing their candidate Eurovision songs and the winner, "Ceo svet je moj" performed by Bojana Stamenov, was decided by a combination of votes from a jury panel consisting of Ivan Ilić (composer, arranger, conductor), Nevena Božović (represented Serbia in the Eurovision Song Contest 2013 as part of Moje 3) and Goran Stankov (producer from the production company Beoton), and the Serbian public via SMS voting.
+The national final consisted of two shows.
+The first show, hosted by Dragana Kosjerina, took place on 14 February 2015 and was an introductory show where the three competing artists each performed two well-known songs — one local and one foreign — together with a live band.
+In addition to the individual performances, the artists together performed the song "Princeza" by Slađana Milošević and Dado Topić, and the running order of the second show was determined.

+The second show, hosted by Maja Nikolić, took place on 15 February 2015 and featured the three artists performing their respective candidate Eurovision song.
+The winner, "Ceo svet je moj" performed by Bojana Stamenov, was decided by a combination of votes from a jury panel consisting of Nevena Božović (represented Serbia in 2013 as part of the group Moje 3), Goran Stankov (producer from the production company Beoton) and Ivan Ilić (composer, arranger, conductor), and the Serbian public via SMS voting.
+In addition to the competing entries, Andrea Demirović, who represented Montenegro in 2009, Moje 3, and the group Beauty Queens were featured as guest performers during the show.

 Preparation

 In early March 2015, RTS announced that an English version of "Ceo svet je moj" titled "Beauty Never Lies" would be produced with lyrics by Charlie Mason, who co-wrote the Eurovision Song Contest 2014 winning entry "Rise Like a Phoenix".
 Stamenov stated that she preferred to sing the English version at Eurovision, though no decision had been made in regards to the language.
+Graić also previously stated that he would prefer to compete with an English language song.
 On 9 March, "Beauty Never Lies" was released and shortly afterwards on 11 March, the Serbian delegation and OGAE Serbia issued an invitation for fans to submit videos of themselves singing the English version of the song by 13 March.
 On 16 March, the collage of video clips was released as the preview video for the Serbian entry and featured appearances by former Serbian Eurovision contestants Marija Šerifović, who won the contest in 2007, and Nina Radojčić, who represented Serbia in 2011.
 "Beauty Never Lies" marked the first time that Serbia sent an entry in a language other than Serbian.

-Throughout April 2015, different language versions of the Serbian entry were released for promotional purposes: in Spanish under the title "El mundo bajo mis pies" with lyrics by Takis and Javier Gutiérrez Lozano, in French under the title "Le monde est à moi" with lyrics by Francis Soghomonian and in German under the title "Die ganze Welt ist mein" with lyrics by Marko Nikolić.
+Throughout April 2015, different language versions of the Serbian entry were released for promotional purposes: in Spanish under the title "El mundo bajo mis pies" with lyrics by Takis and Javier Gutiérrez Lozano, in French under the title "Le monde est à moi" with lyrics by Francis Soghomonian and a German yodeling version under the title "Die ganze Welt ist mein" with lyrics by Marko Nikolić.
 On 15 April, the official music video for "Beauty Never Lies" was released.
-The video was filmed in early April 2015 at the Dundjerski Castle in Kulpin.
+The video was filmed in early April 2015 at the Dunđerski Castle in Kulpin.